Henry Eugene Davies: Later life

-General Henry E. Davies subsequently became a prominent New York lawyer and held the public offices of Public Administrator of the City of New York from January 1, 1866 to January 1, 1869 and Assistant District Attorney of the United States for the Southern District of New York from July, 1870 to January 1, 1873.
+General Henry E. Davies subsequently became a prominent New York lawyer and held the public offices of Public Administrator of the City of New York from January 1, 1866, to January 1, 1869, and Assistant District Attorney of the United States for the Southern District of New York from July, 1870 to January 1, 1873.
 He then returned to the private practice of law.
 He later moved to Beacon, New York.
 Davies was the author of Ten Days on the Plains (1871), Davies Memoir (1895 posthumous) and General Sheridan (1895 posthumous), in the "Great Commander Series."

-General Davies died suddenly on September 7, 1894 while visiting friends in Middleboro, Massachusetts and was buried in St. Luke's Churchyard in Beacon, New York.
+General Davies died suddenly on September 7, 1894, while visiting friends in Middleborough, Massachusetts, and was buried in St. Luke's Churchyard in Beacon, New York.
 He was survived by his wife and son.